kubernetes/community/contributors/design-proposals/node-allocatable.md

 Kubelet evicts pods based on QoS and user configured eviction thresholds.
 More deails in [this doc](./kubelet-eviction.md#enforce-node-allocatable)

-From v1.6, if `Allocatable` is enforced by default across all pods on a node using cgroups, pods cannot to exceed `Allocatable`.
+From v1.6, if `Allocatable` is enforced by default across all pods on a node using cgroups, pods cannot exceed `Allocatable`.
 Memory and CPU limits are enforced using cgroups, but there exists no easy means to enforce storage limits though.
 Enforcing storage limits using Linux Quota is not possible since it's not hierarchical.
 Once storage is supported as a resource for `Allocatable`, Kubelet has to perform evictions based on `Allocatable` in addition to `Capacity`.